mehdiManz/mehdiManz/README.md

 💼 I'm actively seeking new opportunities to apply my expertise and collaborate with other talented developers.
 If you have an interesting project or are looking to add a dedicated Full Stack Developer to your team, I'd be thrilled to discuss potential collaborations.

-📫 Feel free to reach out to me via email at mehdimaanz@gmail.com or connect with me on LinkedIn: Mehdi Abdolnabi Zadeh.
+📫 Feel free to reach out to me via email at mehdimaanz@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/mehdi-abdolnabi-zadeh-92497939/).
 I'm excited to explore new opportunities and contribute my skills to impactful projects.

 Thank you for your consideration, and I'm looking forward to connecting with you soon!